hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 renunciation sees all with an equal eye and devotes himself to the service of all.
 Does not our Vedanta also teach us to see all with an equal eye?
 Why then do you cherish the idea that the wife and children are your own, more than others?
-At your very threshold, Nârâyana Himself in the form of a poor beggar is dying of starvation!
+At your very threshold, Nārāyana Himself in the form of a poor beggar is dying of starvation!
 Instead of giving him anything, would you only satisfy the appetites of your wife and children with delicacies?
 Why, that is beastly!